 The Compensation Committee of the Board conducts an annual review of the Company's long-term succession plan for the CEO.
-Having this succession plan in place enabled the Board to name Mr. Sayler as Mr. Richey's successor promptly after Mr. Richey notified the Board of his decision to retire.
+Having this succession plan in place enabled the Board to name Mr. Sayler as the successor to Victor L. Richey as CEO in late 2022 promptly after Mr. Richey notified the Board of his decision to retire.
 Additionally, the Board has in place an emergency succession plan for the CEO in order to minimize the uncertainty associated with an emergency succession event.